xrg/openerp-client-web/README.txt

     port is the OpenERP server port...
     protocol is the protocol to be used (socket, http or https)

-Now start the eTiny server with `start-tinyerp` command, like:
+Now start the eTiny server with `start-openerp` command, like:

-    > start-tinyerp
+    > start-openerp

 If you see message showing `cherrypy._cperror.NotReady: Port not free.` make sure no other application is running on the specified port (8080 is default).